39 Draconis

 39 Draconis is a wide binary star system in the northern circumpolar constellation of Draco.
 It has the Bayer designation b Draconis, while 39 Draconis is the Flamsteed designation.
-This system is visible to the naked eye as a dim, white-hued point of light with an apparent visual magnitude of 5.0.
-Parallax measurements made by the Hipparcos spacecraft put it at a distance of 184 light-years, or 56 parsecs away from the Sun.
-The system is moving closer to the Earth with a heliocentric radial velocity of -24.5 km/s.
+This system is visible to the naked eye as a dim, white-hued point of light with a combined apparent visual magnitude of 5.0.
+Parallax measurements made by the Gaia spacecraft put it at a distance of 190 light-years, or 58 parsecs away from the Sun.
+The system is moving closer to the Earth with a heliocentric radial velocity of −24.5 km/s.

 The two components of 39 Draconis have an angular separation of 6.621 arcsecond and take almost 4,000 years to orbit each other.
-The primary star is an early A-type main-sequence star, having 2.12 times the mass of the Sun with a visual magnitude of 5.06 The secondary is a magnitude 8.07 F-type main-sequence star, and has 1.18 times the mass of the Sun.
+The primary star is an early A-type main-sequence star, having 2.12 times the mass of the Sun with a visual magnitude of 5.06.
+The secondary is a magnitude 8.07 F-type main-sequence star, and has 1.18 times the mass of the Sun.

 The 8th-magnitude star HD 238865 is listed in double star catalogues as component C. It is separated from the other two stars by 90 " and lies at about the same distance.
 It is itself a spectroscopic binary with an F8 primary and a red dwarf secondary orbiting every 2.7 days.